 Summer - SU

-For example, if a course was taken in the Winter of 2014, the associated text would be '14WN', and if a course was taken in the Fall of 2013, the associated text would be '13FL'.
+For example, if a course was taken in the winter of 2016, the associated text would be '16WN', and if a course was taken in the fall of 2016, the associated text would be '16FL'.

 Can I graduate following Winter Term?

-Students may graduate from any of the four terms at Miami University, following the University graduation process.
+Students may graduate in any of the four terms at Miami University, following the University graduation process.

 What are the tuition and fees for Winter Term?